The Xometry app works best with JavaScript enabled!

 industrial mold press machine for manufacturing plastic parts.
 Image Credit: Alba_alioth/Shutterstock.com

-The injection molding industry is very widespread for several reasons.
+The use of plastic injection molding is widespread for several reasons.
 Injection-molded products can be produced in high volumes, at low cost, and using a range of plastic materials.
-The production volumes and cost per unit cannot be matched by any other manufacturing technology, and as a result, many industries find creative ways to use plastic injection molding.
-These benefits are all made possible by highly capable industrial injection molding machines.
-This article will focus on nine of the most common industries in which injection molded parts are used and will describe their use cases and advantages.
+The process enables high production volumes at relatively low unit cost, making it widely used across many industries.
+These benefits are made possible by modern industrial injection molding machines that integrate feeding, melting, injection, and ejection functions.
+This article will focus on nine of the most common industries in which injection-molded parts are used and describe their use cases and advantages.

 A collage of industries that use injection molding.